 2.4.
 Treatments and Experimental Design

-A total of 12 treatments comprising of four (4) different levels of sure-grow organic liquid fertilizer at 0ml, 200ml, 400ml and 600ml per 20 liters of water which were replicated three times.
-The control was Zero ml application of the Sure-grow liquid organic fertilizer.
-The experimental field was 11.5m x 10.0m (115 square meters) which was laid out using a Randomized Complete Block Design (RCBD).
-The treatments were randomized in each block, which gave a total of 12 experimental plots, each measuring 2m x 2m.
+A total of 12 treatments included four rates of Sure-Grow organic fertilizer (200, 400 and 600ml per 20 L water) and control (no fertilizer).  The fertilizer contained X% N, Y% P2O5, and Z% K2O.
+Foliar application was done using a knapsack sprayer at a rate of approximately 500 L/ha to ensure uniform coverage.
+The experimental field was 11.5 × 10.0m (115 m2 ) which was laid out using a Randomized Complete Block Design (RCBD).
+The treatments were randomized in each block, which gave a total of 12 experimental plots, each measuring 2 × 2m.

 2.5 Soil Physico-Chemical analysis

 Soil samples were collected randomly from the site where the field experiment was conducted to the depth of 0-15cm before planting.
-The soils collected were dried and then passed through a 2mm sieve and the physicochemical analysis will be conducted to check the soil chemical properties.
+The soils collected were dried and then passed through a 2mm sieve and the physicochemical analysis was conducted to determine soil chemical properties.
 Also the soil properties were determined after harvesting to ascertain the effect of the Sure-grow on the soil.

 2.6 Planting

-Planting of the garden egg was done in April 2023/cropping seasons.
+Planting was carried out in April 2023 during the cropping seasons.
 The seeds were planted in the nursery for two weeks which was transplanted to the field two weeks after planting.
-The garden egg seedlings were planted at a spacing of 1mx 1m (100cm x100 cm) with 2 seedlings per hole, which were later thinned down to one seedling per stand after two weeks of transplanting.
+The garden egg seedlings were planted at a spacing of 1 × 1m with 2 seedlings per hole, which were later thinned down to one seedling per stand after two weeks of transplanting.

 2.7 Organic Fertilizer Application